zumbuh/citra-games-wiki/CONTRIBUTING.md

   - `release_date` (String): When the game was released in this region.

 - `testcases` (Array of tables): Info about each submitted test case.
+  - `title` (String): Title ID of this release of the game which was used during testing.
   - `compatibility` (String): How well the game works in Citra.
 A reference can be found [here](https://citra-emu.org/game/), with `Won't Boot` being `"5"`, and `Perfect` being `"0"`.
   - `date` (String): Last date the game was tested on.
   - `version` (String): Last version of Citra the game was tested on.